Abby the Spoon Lady: History

 In 2012, she was filmed in the horror film Jug Face playing spoons, and in 2015 she was filmed for Buskin' Blues, a documentary about the street performance scene in Asheville.

 In 2019, Abby made the decision to leave the area and return to her native Kansas.
 She cited the transformation of Asheville into a high-end tourist attraction, as the primary motivating factor:"Since the tourism boom, the majority of our street performers are making half as much as before the tourism boom," she said.

-Roach said the final straw came Tuesday night, when city leaders approved a measure to turn the historic Flatiron Building, a favorite location for street performers, into a high-end hotel.
+Roach said the final straw came when city leaders approved a measure to turn the historic Flatiron Building, a favorite location for street performers, into a high-end hotel.

 "Responsible tourism needs to happen, making sure the locals are taken care of.
 If you have a giant room full of people begging you not to approve a hotel, then you don't approve it," Roach said, adding the Asheville she knew and loved no longer exists.

 "There's been a good amount of street performers who have wanted to create an Asheville home base and couldn't because they could never find anywhere to live.
 So, it's stopping the flow of new art coming in."

 Roach said, while she will always have a connection to Asheville, she will head back to Wichita, Kansas, where she can pursue her creative passions.